adtools/clib2/README.md

 No new line characters are written unless specifically requested.

-Space characters in a text stream before a new line character are read in and not discarded.
+Space characters in a text stream before a new line character are read in and are not discarded.

 When data is read from a file, the last character does not have to be a new line character.